Determination of the parton distribution functions of the proton from ATLAS measurements of differential $W^\pm$ and $Z$

 The uncertainty of the NNPDF sets are large at $x > 0.3$ where the data give no constraint.

 In \Cref{fig:dbarubarSummary} the extracted $x(\dbar-\ubar)$ distribution at $Q^2 = 1.9~\GeV{}^2$ is shown in comparison with the results of the latest global PDF sets, all of which use E866 data.
 The ATLASepWZVjet20 PDF set is consistent with these global PDF sets up to $x \sim 0.1$, but deviates from them for $x > 0.1$, where the $W$~+~jets and $Z$~+~jets data are most sensitive and demonstrate a preference for a higher $x\dbar$ distribution as discussed in \cref{subsec:DataFits}.
+A new result from SeaQuest/E906 Collaboration has recently become available \cite{Dove:2021ejl}, which may also be in tension with the E866 data.
 Whereas the $R_s$ distribution of the CT18A and NNPDF3.1\_strange fits is affected by the ATLAS data and the tension between these and the ATLAS fits is reduced, as shown in \Cref{fig:RsSummaryFull,fig:RsSummary}, this is not replicated in the $x(\dbar-\ubar)$ distribution in either case.\\